Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

-In a sense, the profiles $\gamma$ associated to the local equilibria and deterministic profiles above are `non-degenerate' in that $\gamma$ is asymptotically bounded strictly between $0$ and $1$.
-Also, the property that $\gamma(x)$ is constant for large $|x|$, and with respect to (LEM) specifications that $0<\gamma<1$, is useful to establish later Proposition \ref{LY_prop}, although some modifications, for instance in terms of profiles sufficiently close to being constant for large $|x|$, should be possible with more work.
-Results under `degenerate' profiles, under which different current and tagged particle large deviation behaviors arise (see Theorem \ref{mainthm4} below for an `example'), are under investigation.
-Some comments however are made after Theorem \ref{mainthm3}.
+In a sense, the profiles $\gamma$, associated to the local equilibria and deterministic profiles above, are ``nondegenerate,'' in that $\gamma$ is asymptotically bounded strictly between $0$ and $1$.
+Also, the property that $\gamma(x)$ is constant for large $|x|$, and with respect to (LEM) specifications that $0<\gamma<1$, is useful to establish later Proposition~\ref{LY_prop}, although some modifications, for instance, in terms of profiles sufficiently close to being constant for large $|x|$, should be possible with more work.
+However, under ``degenerate'' profiles, different current and tagged particle large deviation behaviors might occur.
+See comments after Theorems~\ref{mainthm3} and \ref {mainthm4} for an ``example.''

-.1cm We now describe the LLNs proved in Jara-Landim \cite{JL} (stated under a class of local equilibrium measures, but the same proof also works starting from the initial measures above):
+We now describe the LLNs, proved in Jara and Landim~\cite{JL} (stated under a class of local equilibrium measures, but the same proof also works starting from the initial measures above):

 in probability, where $v_t$ and $u_t$ satisfy